HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/community_provisioning.md

 2. Distribute the URL to mobile users:
     -   Format the URL as a link or use a third-party application to generate a scannable QR code.
     -   Post the link or QR code to a website, or distribute to users it by email.
-    -   Configure the Sametime proxy to display the QR code for your custom provisioning URL using the browser clients Configure Mobile Client feature.
+    -   Configure the Sametime server to display the QR code for your custom provisioning URL using the browser clients Configure Mobile Client feature.

-**Configuring the Sametime Proxy server to use the custom provisioning URL**
+**Configuring the Sametime server to use the custom provisioning URL**

 Before updating the stproxyconfig.xml, examine the URL.
 URL encode any ampersands or spaces.
 For example, if the URL.